 Gaining Entry Into the Kingdom

-In Matthew 6:33 Jesus tells us to seek for the kingdom.
+In Matthew 6:33 Jesus told us to seek for the kingdom.
 On our own we will never find it.
-But the Father will reward those who do seek, and Jesus promises that they will find (Matt.
+But the Father will reward those who do seek, and Jesus promises that they will find what they seek (Matt.
 7:7).
 But it requires more than just seeking.
 The rich man who came to Jesus looking for eternal life was seeking.
-But he went away sorrowful (Mark 9:17-22).
+But he went away sorrowful (Mark 10:17-22).

 The Nature of the Kingdom of God